 Myanmar Research Network (MRN)

-The Myanmar Research Network was created in 2019 by researchers from SSPS (ADS and Political Science) and School of Geography, and now includes over 60 members including academic staff and students across the University of Melbourne.
+The MRN was created in 2019 by researchers from SSPS (Anthropology and Development Studies and Political Science) and School of Geography.

 The School welcomes research collaboration.

 Contact us to learn more about partnering opportunities with the School of Social and Political Sciences.